planetfederal/workshops/workshops/geogig/doc/source/gui/setup.rst

 Installing the plugin
 ---------------------

 You made need to add the GeoGig plugin to QGIS, this is done through the QGIS Plugin Manager.
-To install the plugin go to :menuselection:`Plugins -> Manage and Install Plugins`, then search for GeoGig plugin and select it, click :menuslection:`Install plugin`.
+To install the plugin go to :menuselection:`Plugins -> Manage and Install Plugins`, then search for GeoGig plugin and select it, click :menuselection:`Install plugin`.
 The plugin is now installed and should open the Navigator window.

 Exploring the plugin
 --------------------